-Unit 3: Goal Setting and Action Planning

-Session 1.
-Goal Setting, the Basics Time: 2 hours

-- 1. After a guided visualization, participants will define their personal vision or dream of their future, including what it looks like in three years and as an adult. - 2.
+Un Unit 3: Goal Setting and Action Planning Sessions Objectives 1.
+Goal Setting, the Basics 1.
+After a guided visualization, participants will define their personal vision or dream of their future, including what it looks like in three years and as an adult.
+2 hours 2.
 After thinking about their own life choices, participants will reflect critically on past experiences and articulate at least one example of how those experiences affect future progress toward one's dream.

-- 1. Working in small groups, participants will describe goals that are Specific, Measurable, Achievable, Realistic, and Time-Bound. - 2.
-Working individually, participants will write a futuristic story which describes their vision of their lives in the future, and three concrete steps they took to accomplish their vision. - 3.
-Working individually, then with a partner, participants will write at least one short-term and one long-term goal, including something they want to accomplish or learn.
+2. SMART Goals Working in small groups, participants will describe goals that are Specific, Measurable, Achievable, Realistic, and Time-Bound.
+2 hours 2.
+Working individually, participants will write a futuristic story which describes their vision of their lives in the future, and three concrete steps they took to accomplish their vision.
+3. Working individually, then with a partner, participants